 In this form, (2) is a convex optimization problem.
-A distributed solution to (2) can be derived using dual decomposition [6], where a dual variable is introduced to relax the capacity constraint.
-The resulting Dual-based Utility Maximizing Protocol (DUMP) involving sources and links is summarized in Figure 1.
-Similar to the reverse engineering of the congestion-control protocol in [5], s can be interpreted as link prices.
+A distributed solution to (2) can be derived using dual decomposition [13], where a dual variable is introduced to relax the capacity constraint.
+The resulting Dual-based Utility Maximizing Protocol (DUMP) is summarized in Figure 2.
+Similar to the reverse engineering of the congestion-control protocol in [6], s can be interpreted as link prices.